-You have an appointment with the bouncer – what now?
+You have an appointment with the doorman ¢¢Ââ What now?

-Understand the role of the bouncer
+Understand the role of the doorman

 Prepare yourself mentally for the meeting